Have you ever worried that your dog would suffer an injury while you’re out on the trail, miles from nowhere?

 3. Airlift by Fido Pro – Emergency Dog Carrying Harness

-- It’s offered in medium, large, or extra-large sizes to accommodate dogs ranging from 20 to 150 pounds.
-Fido Pro offers a helpful how-to video to assist you with measurements.
+- Available in medium, large, or extra-large sizes for dogs ranging from 20 to 150 pounds

-- The variety of strap configurations allow you to carry your dog on your back, or with handles over his back.
+- Can be used to carry your dog on your back or with handles over her back

-- It’s sold with a convenient packing bag, and it’s easily folded up for transportation.
+- Sold with a convenient packing bag and is easy to fold up for transportation

 4. Mountain Dogware Black Rescue Harness